ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/first_config/guide.en-gb.md

 >
 > If you receive the message "**authoritative domain detected**" when adding your domain name to your email platform, this means that this domain name is declared in **authoritative** mode on another email platform.
 You will need to switch it to **non-authoritative** mode for both platforms so that they can coexist.

-If you choose **non-authoritative** mode and use a service:
+If you choose **non-authoritative** mode and use:

-- **OVHcloud email (Exchange or MXplan)**, enter "*mx1.mail.ovh.net*" as the target email server ( works the same way with *mx0.mail.ovh.net*, *mx2.mail.ovh.net*, *mx3.mail.ovh.net*, *mx4.mail.ovh.net* ).
+- **OVHcloud email (Exchange or MX Plan)**: Enter *mx1.mail.ovh.net* as the target email server (works the same way with *mx0.mail.ovh.net*, *mx2.mail.ovh.net*, *mx3.mail.ovh.net*, *mx4.mail.ovh.net*).
-- **Email external to OVHcloud (competitive email solution, private email server)**.
-In the Target email server box, enter the host name of the incoming server for this external service, and ensure that it authorizes email requests from your Email Pro service
+- **Email external to OVHcloud (email solution from another provider, private email server)**: In the target email server box, enter the host name of the incoming server for this external service, and ensure that it authorises email requests from your Email Pro service.

 The choice of mode is not definitive, and can be changed later from the OVHcloud Control Panel.